Skip to main content

 Google will show a storage full notice if your use reaches the cap.
 See Google's guidance on how to reduce your storage.
 If you are Cornell faculty, student, or staff, and still need more space for your Cornell work, you can request a higher cap.

 Yes.
-The only change to student accounts is that they also have a cap added above their current use.
-When incoming students are issued a Cornell Google account, it will have a cap of 15 GB, which can be raised if necessary for Cornell studies, research, or business.
+Incoming students are issued a Cornell Google account with a cap of 15 GB, which can be raised if necessary for Cornell studies, research, or business.

 What changes are occurring for alumni with whom I collaborate?

-Alumni who have a Cornell Gmail account will be able to keep using the account with a cap of 15 GB in storage added by July 2023.
-Google Drive, Google Photos, and other Google services will be removed from alumni Google accounts in July 2023.
-You will still be able to share files with them through your Google Drive, but they will not be able to store files in the Google Drive associated with their own Cornell Google account.
+Alumni who have a Cornell Gmail account are able to keep using the account with a cap of 5 GB in storage, added on a rolling basis from September 2024 - August 2025.
+You are still able to share files with them through your Google Drive and they can share up to 5 GB from their account.

-If you are collaborating with alumni (or using files that they own) and their files and folders are deleted, the files you are using will disappear.
+If alumni files you use are deleted from their account, they also disappear from your view.
 Ask your collaborator to transfer ownership of files that you need to keep.

 What other storage services are available at Cornell?